paulmooreparks/SetAssociativeCache/README.md

         Console.WriteLine($"{couple.Key} loves {couple.Value}");
     }

-    /* Note that Brangelina and Kimye have been evicted from their respective sets. */
+    /* Note that Brangelina and Bennifer have been evicted from their respective sets. */